 One of the best things about scanning negatives is the incredible detail and color information they hold—often much more than old, faded prints.
 However, negatives have inverted colors, meaning they look like a spooky, orange-and-blue version of your photo.
 Your scanning software will have a setting to automatically reverse these tones into a positive image.
 Even after this, you might notice a color cast or that the shades look a bit off.
 This is where post-scan editing comes in.
 You can use basic photo editing tools to adjust the color balance, contrast, and saturation to bring your photos back to life with vibrant, accurate colors.
 It’s amazing to watch a faded memory regain its original glow.

-Managing a Large Collection
+Tips for Managing a Large Collection

 If you’ve inherited a shoebox (or several) filled with negatives, the thought of scanning them all can feel overwhelming.
 Digitizing a large collection of hundreds or thousands of negatives takes a significant amount of time.
 To make the project feel more manageable, start by organizing your film strips by year or event.
 Tackling one batch at a time is much less daunting than facing the whole pile at once.
 If your time is limited or the collection is massive, it’s worth considering a professional service.
 For many people, the decision to use a film transfer service is a practical choice that saves time and guarantees high-quality, consistent results for their entire family archive.